What Is Email Marketing?

 - High ROI: Email marketing continues to have one of the highest ROIs of any marketing channel, with some businesses reporting a return of $38 earned for every $1 spent.
 This sits anywhere from 2 to 4 times higher than other marketing avenues.

 - Customer interaction: An email delivered directly into a user’s inbox creates a personal customer experience.
-You can use email marketing to interact with your audience by not only sharing what you have to offer but also by requesting feedback and sending surveys.
+After taking the time to define and understand your target audience, you can use email marketing to interact with your audience by not only sharing what you have to offer but also by requesting feedback and sending surveys.

 - Drives website traffic: CTAs and product links are built to send users straight to your site.
 You can use segmented lists and relevant landing pages to target the people most likely to click first on your email, and then the links inside it.